A Bayesian Nonparametric Perspective on Mahalanobis Distance for Out of Distribution Detection: Related Work

 \section{Related Work}

-The OOD detection task has been widely studied and many solutions have been proposed.
+The OOD detection task for image classification is the binary decision that predicts if an image belongs to a class that is outside of the set of known classes that have been observed during training.
+This task has been widely studied and many solutions have been proposed.
 For example, some approaches alter the architecture or objective of a classifier~\citep{TackJ20,HuangR21,wei2022mitigating,linderman23}, and others exploit auxiliary outlier datasets~\citep{HendrycksD19,zhang2021mixture}.
+While training and outlier exposure based methods are important research directions for OOD detection the focus of this work is post-hoc methods.
+We refer readers to the available high quality OOD detection surveys to learn more about these methods~\citep{yang2022openood,zhang23openood15}.
 Our approach is related to a class of post-hoc methods including max softmax probability~\citep[MSP;][]{HendrycksD17}, temperature-scaled MSP~\citep{guo17tempscale}, ODIN~\citep{LiangS18}, energy-based OOD~\cite{LiuW20}, the Mahalanobis distance score~\citep[MDS;][]{lee18mds}, and the Relative MDS~\citep{ren21rmds}, which derive OOD scores from embeddings or activations of a pre-trained network.

 Recently, \citet{zhang23openood15} proposed a set of Near and Far OOD benchmarks, as well as a leaderboard named OpenOOD to facilitate comparison across methods.
 The OpenOOD benchmarks found (1) that post-hoc methods are more scalable to large datasets, (2) there is no method that is best on all datasets, and (3) methods are sensitive to which model was used for embedding.
 The best performing OpenOOD methods for vision transformer (ViT) feature embeddings are the MDS and RMDS.
 The relative Mahalanobis distance score was inspired by earlier work by~\citet{ren2019likelihood} that addressed the poor performance of the OOD performance with density estimation methods. \citet{sun2022out} propose to relax some of the assumptions of Mahalanobis distance methods by using the negative $k$-th nearest neighbor distances instead.
 We will show that the relative Mahalanobis distance score (RMDS) is similar to scores derived from Bayesian nonparametric mixture models in \Cref{sec:theory}.